Boston Chefs Share Their Best Super Bowl Party Recipes

 Like Baja grilled shrimp from Moody's Josh Smith, Kung Pao chicken dip from Irene Li at Mei Mei, and more.

-It’s officially NFL playoffs season—and the New England Patriots are the top seed again in 2018.
-In 2017, we compiled these chef-designed tailgating recipes so you can throw the best watch party in town.
+The New England Patriots are officially heading back to the Super Bowl in 2019.
+For the Big Game in 2017, we compiled these chef-designed tailgating recipes so you can throw the best watch party in town.
 The Pats’ opponents may be different this year, but these crowd-pleasing snacks are undefeated.

 Jump to a recipe: